bcbi/archive.2020.XMLconvert.jl/README.md

 ```

 ### Convert to `MultiDict`
 In many cases, it is desirable to convert an XML to a more native Julia object.
 This can be useful for unpacking elements of the XML and flattening out the structure.
-The code below takes an XML and converts it to a nested `MultiDict` object.
+The code below takes an XML's root (from above example) and converts the XML to a nested `MultiDict` object.
 ```{Julia}
 # convert to MultiDict
 xdict = xml2dict(xroot)